MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P11-Physics-Part-3/content.md

 In SpriteKit each *physicsBody* has a property called *categoryBitMask*.
 This category is typically used to identify different participants in a collision.

-You remember that we setup our penguin with a **Category Mask** of `1` and our seal with `2`.
-When a collision takes place we will be checking the *categoryBitMask* for a value of `2` to identify when a seal has been involved.
+You remember that you setup the penguin with a **Category Mask** of `1` and the seal with `2`.
+When a collision takes place you will be checking the *categoryBitMask* for a value of `2` to identify when a seal has been involved in a collision.

-By default SpriteKit will not inform you of any collisions, I'm sure you've noticed the *Contact Mask* property when setting up your physics bodies.
-By default they are all `0` so our *contactDelegate* will never be informed.
+By default SpriteKit will not inform you of any collisions, I'm sure you've spotted the *Contact Mask* property when setting up physics bodies.
+By default they are all `0` so our *contactDelegate* will never be informed of any collisions taking place.

-Our use case is straightforward, if anything hits a seal (even seal on seal) we want to know about it.
+This use case is pretty straightforward, if **anything** collides with a seal (even seal on seal) you want to be informed.

 > [action]
-> Open *Seal.sks* and set *Contact Mask* to `1`.
+> Open *Seal.sks* and clicl on the seal, set *Contact Mask* to `1`.

-Now we will able to informed when any seals participate in a collision.
+Now anytime a seal is involved in a collision you will be informed through the contact delegate.

 #Implementing a delegate method

-Now we need to implement the *beginContact(...)* delegate method that will inform us when any collisions occur.
+You will need to implement the *beginContact(...)* delegate method that will inform you of any valid collision contacts.

 > [action]
-> Now add this method to our *GameScene* class:
+> Add this method to the *GameScene* class:
 >
 ```
 func didBeginContact(contact: SKPhysicsContact) {